build-on-aws/content/posts/build-GenAI-app-Bedrock-privateLink/index.md

 }
 ```

-Configure endpoint policy here:
+Configure endpoint policy:

 ![Bedrock-VPC-endpoint-policy](images/bedrock-endpoint-policy.png)

-6. **Test your GenAI application with PrivateLink connection to Amazon Bedrock**
+### 6. **Test your GenAI application with PrivateLink connection to Amazon Bedrock**

 After all the above steps, it is time to test your GenAI application by invoking lambda functions.

 Test can be executed form your client, or from Lambda console:
   ![Test-1](images/test_1.png)

+Check the response:
   ![Test-2](images/test_2.png)

 Detailed logs from Lambda function's corresponding **CloudWatch logs** are like this.
 This is useful for troubleshooting.